 The process of seeking custody and visitation of your grandchildren can be very complicated, which is why it is advisable to be represented by a knowledgeable attorney.

-Consult with our Copperas Cove child custody lawyers at The Law Office of Brett H. Pritchard to discuss how you can obtain custody and visitation rights as a grandparent in Texas.
-Call 254-501-4040 or contact us online to book a free case review.
+Consult with our Copperas Cove child custody lawyers at the Law Office of Brett H. Pritchard to discuss how you can obtain custody and visitation rights as a grandparent in Texas.
+Call us at (254) 781-4222 or contact us online to book a FREE case review.